Ragzouken/bipsi/docs/tutorial.md

 Change the name of the tag from `tagname` to something a bit more descriptive, like `left-room-exit`.

-In ink we now create an option in each room so we can interact with the exit tags, and teleport the avatar to another room:
+In ink we now create a tagged choice (more info [here](binksi-syntax.md)) in each room so we can interact with the exit tags, and teleport the avatar to another room:

 ```
 === left_room